Data Breaches: Good and Bad News

 While the incidence of data breaches in 2009 declined to 436 from the 717 incidents reported in 2008, the number of records affected increased from 86.3 million in 2008 to nearly 218.8 million records in 2009.

 According to a report from the Open Security Foundation, Glen Allen, Va., the business sector had the most breaches in 2009, numbering 205.
-Government was a distant second with 92 breaches, followed by education with 81 breaches and medical with 65 breaches.
+The government was a distant second with 92 breaches, followed by education with 81 breaches and medical with 65 breaches.

-Of these incidents, 358 involved names and addresses, while 278 involved Social Security numbers and 101 involved date of birth, according to the Open Security Foundation.
+Of these incidents, 358 involved names, and addresses, while 278 involved Social Security numbers and 101 involved dates of birth, according to the Open Security Foundation.
 Seventy-three breach incidents involved credit card information, and 71 incidents involved medical information.
 Financial information was released in 61 incidents, while account information was involved in 56 incidents.

 The bulk of the incidents, 588, involved name and address information in 2008, while 516 incidents involved Social Security information, according to the Open Security Foundation.
 Financial and account information were involved in 88 and 74 incidents, respectively.